CortexIntelligentAutomation/docs_v2022/content/en/docs/getting-started/on-premise/add-observability-to-innovation/Grafana/advanced/self-signed-certificates.md

 ## Import the Certificate

 1. Double click on the `cortex.pfx` file in the certificates folder to get the certificate imported to the Windows Certificate Store.
-Perform the following steps:
 1. Select `Local Machine` then click `Next`.
 1. Click `Next`.
 1. Enter the Export Password which the certificate was generated with then click `Next`.
 1. Select `Place all certificates in the following store`.
 1. Click `Browse…`.
 1. Select `Personal`, click `OK` then click `Next`.
 1. Click `Finish`.